ursetto/a2composer/COMPOSER.md

 0305 : might hold last key pressed.

 750-777, 7d0-7f7 : The last two lines of the screen, appear to be animated with '*' or '.' in each column in some way.
 Initialized to all '.'.
 Probably simulates a piano roll.
 See $0AB5 (ANIMATE) which oddly has no call to it.

-Tempo can range from 32 to 159 (at least, as input through arrow keys).
+Tempo can range from 32 to 159 (a 7-bit range of $7F).
+Right arrow DECREASES tempo, implying "tempo" is actually a delay value.
+This lines up with tempo display, which moves right on screen as tempo value gets smaller.

 ### Recovery of MIDI-MAGIC